 We get it – the end of the year is a crazy time filled with family, holidays, excitement, and, of course, annual giving campaigns.
 Not surprisingly, the end of the year is one of the busiest times for nonprofit teams as donors come out of the woodwork during the season of giving.
 But we won’t ignore the obvious.
 Year-end giving takes on a whole new meeting in this virtual world.
 With so many worthy causes fighting for donor attention, it can be difficult to know how to make your mission stand out.

 To make year-end easy, OneCause has put together a list of 5 creative end-of-year giving campaign ideas to help your nonprofit team execute successful, repeatable campaigns during the busy giving season.

 Before your end-of-year campaigns can start in earnest, you nonprofit has to let donors know it’s time to get involved.
 Instead of sending another batch email or leaving a stale voicemail on a machine, throw it back to the heyday of marketing with a tried and true direct mail piece.

-Whether you send a quick note, an invitation, or even a package in the mail, reaching your donor base is a necessary step to share your end-of-year campaign goals and generate interest prior to the appeal.
+Whatever you send, reaching your donor base is a necessary step to share your end-of-year campaign goals and generate interest prior to the appeal.